Working with Co

 - Analyze — investigates problems, proposes solutions

-- Learn — adapts to my patterns within each conversation
+- Learn — adapts to Jonathan's patterns within each conversation

 - Proofread — grammar, spelling, redundancy, awkward stuff